Our Impact | Responsive Grantmaking

 - Have a track record (at least 3 years) of service and impact in one or more Triangle Counties (Wake, Durham, Orange, Chatham) and meet the program goals of this grant opportunity

-- Minimum annual budget of $100,000
+- Minimum annual budget of $100,000 (for the last two fiscal years)

 - Only one application per organization, per fiscal year will be considered